h8h/canjs_fastapi-TODO-example/README.md

 This is a small sample project demonstrating how to build CanJS as frontend with FastAPI as backenend.

 ## Installation
-Frist install and build the frontend:
+First install and build the frontend:

 ```bash
 # Install the requirements: